dotnet/docs/docs/standard/garbage-collection/large-object-heap.md

   - "dotnet"
   - "dotnetcore"
 ---
-# The large object heap
+# The large object heap in the .NET Framework

 The .NET Garbage Collector (GC) divides objects up into small and large objects.
 When an object is large, some of its attributes become more significant than if the object is small.
 For instance, compacting it -- that is, copying it in memory elsewhere on the heap -- can be expensive.
 Because of this, the .NET Garbage Collector places large objects on the large object heap (LOH).
 In this topic, we'll look at the large object heap in depth.
 We'll discuss what qualifies an object as a large object, how these large objects are collected, and what kind of performance implications large objects impose.

+> [!IMPORTANT]
+> This topic discusses the large object heap in the .NET Framework and .NET Core running on Windows systems only.
+It does not cover the LOH running on .NET implementations on other platforms.

-## How an object ends up on the large object heap and how GC handles them.
+## How an object ends up on the large object heap and how GC handles them

-If an object greater than or equal to 85,000 bytes, it’s considered a large object.
+If an object is greater than or equal to 85,000 bytes, it’s considered a large object.
 This number was determined by performance tuning.
-When an object allocation request is 85,000 or more bytes, the runtime allocates it on the large object heap.
+When an object allocation request is for 85,000 or more bytes, the runtime allocates it on the large object heap.

 To understand what this means, it's useful to examine some fundamentals about the .NET GC.

 The .NET Garbage Collector is a generational collector.
 It has three generations: generation 0, generation 1, and generation 2.
-The reason for for having 3 generations is, in a well-tuned app, most objects die in Gen0.
+The reason for having 3 generations is that, in a well-tuned app, most objects die in gen0.
 For example, in a server app, the allocations associated with each request should die after the request is finished.
-The in-flight allocation requests will make it into Gen1 and die there.
-Essentially, Gen1 acts as a buffer between young object areas and long-lived object areas.
+The in-flight allocation requests will make it into gen1 and die there.
+Essentially, gen1 acts as a buffer between young object areas and long-lived object areas.

+Small objects are always allocated in generation 0 and, depending on their lifetime, may be promoted to generation 1 or generation2.
+Large objects are always allocated in generation 2.

 Large objects belong to generation 2 because they are collected only during a generation 2 collection.
 When a generation is collected, all its younger generation(s) are also collected.
 For example, when a generation 1 GC happens, both generation 1 and 0 are collected.
 And when a generation 2 GC happens, the whole heap is collected.
 For this reason, a generation 2 GC is also called a *full GC*.
 This article refers to generation 2 GC instead of full GC, but the terms are interchangeable.

 Generations provide a logical view of the GC heap.
 Physically, objects live in managed heap segments.
 A *managed heap segment* is a chunk of memory that the GC reserves from the OS by calling the [VirtualAlloc function](https://msdn.microsoft.com/library/windows/desktop/aa366887(v=vs.85).aspx) on behalf of managed code.
 When the CLR is loaded, the GC allocates two initial heap segments: one for small objects (the Small Object Heap, or SOH), and one for large objects (the Large Object Heap).

 The allocation requests are then satisfied by putting managed objects on these managed heap segments.
 If the object is less than 85,000 bytes, it is put on the segment for the SOH; otherwise, it is put on an LOH segment.
 Segments are committed (in smaller chunks) as more and more objects are allocated onto them.

 For the SOH, objects that survive a GC are promoted to the next generation.
 Objects that survive a generation 0 collection are now considered generation 1 objects, and so on.
 However, objects that survive the oldest generation are still considered to be in the oldest generation.
 In other words, survivors from generation 2 are generation 2 objects; and survivors from the LOH are LOH objects (which are collected with gen2).

 User code can only allocate in generation 0 (small objects) or the LOH (large objects).
 Only the GC can “allocate” objects in generation 1 (by promoting survivors from generation 0) and generation 2 (by promoting survivors from generations 1 and 2).

 When a garbage collection is triggered, the GC traces through the live objects and compacts them.
 But because compaction is expensive, the GC *sweeps* the LOH; it makes a free list out of dead objects that can be reused later to satisfy large object allocation requests.
 Adjacent dead objects are made into one free object.

-The .NET Framework 4.5.1 added an option for users to specify that the LOH should be compacted during the next full blocking GC.
+.NET Core and .NET Framework (starting with .NET Framework 4.5.1) include the <xref:System.Runtime.GCSettings.LargeObjectHeapCompactionMode?displayProperty="fullname"> property that allows users to specify that the LOH should be compacted during the next full blocking GC.
 And in the future, .NET may decide to compact the LOH automatically.
 This means that, if you allocate large objects and want to make sure that they don’t move, you should still pin them.

 Figure 1 illustrates a scenario where the GC forms generation 1 after the first generation 0 GC where `Obj1` and `Obj3` are dead, and it forms generation 2 after the first generation 1 GC where `Obj2` and `Obj5` are dead.
 Note that this and the following figures are only for illustration purposes; they contain very few objects to better show what happens on the heap.
 In reality, many more objects are typically involved in a GC.